AtriTripathi/Musk/README.md

 ### [Timber Logging](https://github.com/JakeWharton/timber)
 `Timber` is a logger with a small, extensible API which provides utility on top of Android's normal Log class.
 It has been used for debugging purposes.

+## Future Changes
+* Extract the business logic from `ViewModels` into `UseCases` as part of a `Domain` layer in the Clean Architecture.
+This ensures an even better Seperation of Concerns among the components involved, and also aids testing.
+* As part of `Moshi`, replace the `Reflection` based adapters for Kotlin with `CodeGen` ones.
+This can make the serialization/deserialization process between JSON and Data Models much faster.

 ## Developed By

 ### Atri Tripathi